The M&SOM Practice-Based Research Competition:

 - The final stage (prize awards) involves a Judge Panel composed of the Competition Chair and several high-profile practitioners.
 The Competition Chair appoints the Judges in consultation with the journal EIC, and coordinates their work.
 The Judges receive the latest paper version and any other submission material in advance, and also consider an oral presentation of each Finalist paper by their author(s) organized at the MSOM Conference.
 After reviewing the Finalist presentations (perhaps by video if a judge cannot attend), the Judge Panel meets to (i) decide upon the award of one or several First and Second Prizes further distinguishing papers among the Finalists; and (ii) develop written comments/quotes on the work presented to be subsequently used by the Journal, the Society and/or any other parties interested in the promotion of the Finalist papers (e.g., author(s), letter writers, promotion committees, etc.);

-- After minor revisions are performed by the authors if required, Finalist and prize-winning papers are published in the Journal with a special mention on the paper cover page highlighting their participation and final status in the competition, analogous to OM Forum papers;
+- After minor revisions are performed by the authors if required, Finalist and prize-winning papers are published in the Journal with a special mention on the paper cover page highlighting their participation and final status in the competition;

 - At every key selection stage described above, the Competition Chair may decide to transfer a rejected paper and any related feedback developed as part of the competition to the EIC for further consideration as part of the Journal’s regular submission review process for publication, provided consent is given by the author(s).

-- May 2019: Academic Competition Committee selects Finalist papers;
+- May-June 2021: Second round review process, Academic Competition Committee selects Finalist papers;

-- June 30 - July 2 2019: Finalist presentations at the 2019 MSOM Conference organized at the National University of Singapore.
+- Late June - early July 2021: Finalist presentations at the 2021 MSOM Conference.

-Related questions should be sent to both Jérémie Gallien (Competition Chair) and Salome Shaw-Moretti (Assistant) at firstname.lastname@example.org and email@example.com.
+Related questions should be sent to both Jérémie Gallien (Competition Chair) and Zoha Mian (Administrative Assistant) at email@example.com and firstname.lastname@example.org.